Light Response of Poly(ethylene 2,6-napthalate) to Neutrons: Results

-The quenching factors are plotted for the three measurement methods in Fig. \ref{fig:QF_all}.
 It is seen that all three measurements have a good agreement with each other and follow a similar trend.
-At $E_n = 1.0 $~MeV, PEN has a quenching factor $QF = 0.199 \pm 0.005$.
-Comparing to the commercial scintillator EJ-200, at $E_n = 1.0 $~MeV, its quenching factor is $QF = 0.156 \pm 0.003$~\cite{VERBINSKI19688}.
-The reason for the reduced light quenching in PEN is unclear, but it does lend itself as a promising property for PEN as a self-vetoing material.
-It suggests that for nuclear recoils, the percentage of light quenched in PEN will be less than it is in the commercial scintillator EJ-200.
+At $E_n = 1.2 \pm 0.03 $~MeV, PEN has a quenching factor $QF = 0.215 \pm 0.007$.
+Compared to the commercial scintillator EJ-228, at $E_n = 1.21 \pm 0.06$~MeV, its quenching factor is $QF = 0.177 \pm 0.008$~\cite{WELDON2020163192}.
+Investigation into potential mechanisms for reduced light quenching in PEN is beyond the scope of this paper, but it is notable that this is a beneficial property for PEN as a self-vetoing material.
+It suggests that for nuclear recoils, the percentage of light quenched in PEN will be less than it is in the commercial scintillator EJ-228.

-By using numerical integration, it is possible to analytically fit the Birk's law to quenching factor data using Eq. \ref{birks}.
-A best fit for the PEN light response was found and values for the scintillation efficiency, S and the Birk's factor, kB were derived.
+By using numerical integration, it is possible to analytically fit Birks' law to quenching factor data using Eq. \ref{birks}.
+A best fit for the PEN light response was found and values for the scintillation efficiency, S and the Birks' factor, kB were derived.
 The ROOT Minuit fitting function determined the parameters which provided a minimum $\chi^2$ and their respective error, for a global fit.

+By multiplying the quenching factors in Fig.~\ref{fig:QF_all} with the resepctive neutron energy (MeV), it is possible to generate the light response curve plotted in Fig.~\ref{fig:PENLY}.

-As shown in Fig. \ref{fig:PENLY}, the light response of PEN was fit with Birk's equation with a final fit of $kB = 0.12 \pm 0.01$~mm MeV$^{-1}$ and $S = 1.31\pm0.09$~MeV$_{ee}$~MeV$^{-1}$.
+The light response curve is then fit with Birks' equation to generate the final parameters of $kB = 0.12 \pm 0.01$~mm MeV$^{-1}$ and $S = 1.31\pm0.09$~MeV$_{ee}$~MeV$^{-1}$.
 These parameters describe the shape of the quenching factor and its value for a given energy.
-The larger the $kB$, the more the light response becomes non-linear.
+The larger the $kB$, the more the light response becomes non-linear with higher proton recoil energy.

-Using this measured neutron response of PEN, the shape of neutrons from the \Can reaction where $E_n = 4.91$~MeV, was recreated using Geant4.
-By defining the Birk's factor and scintillation efficiency, it is possible to define quenching factors for PEN at all energies.
-In Fig. \ref{fig:dd_recreate_plot}, the simulated energy deposited by the neutrons are smeared and scaled given the light response of PEN.
-It is clear that over the whole spectrum, there is strong agreement and the method used in this analysis does well to recreate the measured data.
+The efficacy of the light response curve, and this comparison method, are demonstrated by comparing a smeared simulated spectrum with the response of PEN to neutrons at $E_n = 4.91$~MeV.
+The experimental data was taken from the \Can reaction and the simulated spectrum was generated using Geant4.
+By defining the Birks' factor and scintillation efficiency, it is possible to define quenching factors for PEN at all energies.
+In Fig.~\ref{fig:dd_recreate_plot}, each simulated energy deposited by the neutrons are smeared and scaled given the light response of PEN.
+There is strong agreement of the two spectra over the whole energy range, and the method used in this analysis does well to recreate the measured data.